 We’ve included MMDVM_Bridge and Analog_Bridge from DVSwitch https://dvswitch.groups.io/g/main in the ClearNode software distribution.
-Initially we are supporting DMR via the Brandmeister Network.
-Further modes and networks will be coming soon.
-You do not need a digital radio – you will use your Analog FM radio as normal – your audio is bridged over to the Digital network via the Analog and MMDVM bridges.
+We are currently supporting DMR, P25, System Fusion YFS Reflectors, FCS Rooms and NXDN Reflectors.
+You do not need a digital radio – you will use your Analog FM radio as normal – your audio is bridged over to the Digital Network via the Analog and MMDVM bridges.

-Before you can operate on the DMR Networks
+Before you can operate on the Digial Networks

 After you have logged into the Brandmeister website – go to the SelfCare Page, turn on “Hotspot Security” and type in a password of your choice and “Save” the page.
 You will need this password for your Digital Bridge setup in the ClearNode mobile app.

 As of writing you do not need to register with http://tgif.network – they are not authenticating user connections.
 We understand that this is changing and they will be requiring secure connections in the near future.
 Use the default password instead of your custom hotspot password.

 Configuring your ClearNode for the Digital Modes

-It’s time to configure your ClearNode with your DMR information.
+It’s time to configure your ClearNode with your Digital ID and DMR information.
 With this release of the ClearNode mobile apps the Node Setup screen has been split into 3 separate screens – AllStar Setup, Echolink Setup and Digital Bridge Setup.

 Tap on Digital Bridge Setup and turn on “Enable Digital Bridge” to enable the relevant services to start up at boot.